Table of Contents

 This cool feature appears in a recent version 1.1.4 of the Demo Builder for any WordPress product plugin.

-All this is now real thanks to a new option of creating a demo website from the specific sub-site.
+All this is now reality thanks to a new option of creating a demo website from the specific sub-site.

 Namely, if you have say 3 WordPress products to feature and want to get different links with sandbox registration forms for all of them, you’ll need to create your demo websites from the different sub-sites and accordingly create 3 registration forms each with a unique ID.